Watchmakers look to bespoke design to court the super-rich

-Big brands, such as Swatch Group's UHR.VX Omega or Richemont's CFR.VX Cartier, generate billions of dollars in sales, but as their timepieces grace ever more wrists, they lose their charm for some rich individualists.
+Big brands, such as Swatch Group's Omega or Richemont's Cartier, generate billions of dollars in sales, but as their timepieces grace ever more wrists, they lose their charm for some rich individualists.

-One jeweller, Buccellati, is going as far as allowing clients to customise everything - so they can have a heart-shaped watch engraved with their lover's picture or a square one with their family mansion set in diamonds.
+One jeweler, Buccellati, is going as far as allowing clients to customize everything - so they can have a heart-shaped watch engraved with their lover's picture or a square one with their family mansion set in diamonds.

 "We will offer a bespoke service where the customer has a say on everything: the material, the case, the dial, the hands," said Thierry Andretta, president of the firm where prices for custom-made watches start at 100,000 Swiss francs ($113,000).

-Established watch brands are also in on the game but, with their names and reputations on the line, insist on keeping the final say on the design of the customised piece.
+Established watch brands are also in on the game but, with their names and reputations on the line, insist on keeping the final say on the design of the customized piece.

-Family-owned Chopard lets customers hand pick diamond-studded stars, horseshoes, hearts or crescent moons that will "float" on the dial of its Happy Sport watches, while Jaeger-LeCoultre fans can personalise the reversible side of the Reverso model through engraving, precious stones or enamelling.
+Family-owned Chopard lets customers hand pick diamond-studded stars, horseshoes, hearts or crescent moons that will "float" on the dial of its Happy Sport watches, while Jaeger-LeCoultre fans can personalize the reversible side of the Reverso model through engraving, precious stones or enameling.

 At Vacheron Constantin, which like Jaeger is owned by Richemont, customers can choose from a broad range of options on the Quai de l'Ile watch.
 About 1,000 combinations are possible.

-"Buyers of expensive timepieces want to be seen as different from the crowd and customisation of appearance is key," Kepler Cheuvreux analyst Jon Cox said.
-"Customisation and personalisation will be a key driver in the watch sector."
+"Buyers of expensive timepieces want to be seen as different from the crowd and customization of appearance is key," Kepler Cheuvreux analyst Jon Cox said.
+"Customization and personalisation will be a key driver in the watch sector."

-Exane BNP Paribas analyst Luca Solca said that, while still small, the market for customised watches would certainly grow as it increased perceived exclusivity and supported price premiums.
+Exane BNP Paribas analyst Luca Solca said that, while still small, the market for customized watches would certainly grow as it increased perceived exclusivity and supported price premiums.

 BEAT THE SLOWDOWN

-For other luxury goods, from handbags to luxury cars, customisation is already common.
+For other luxury goods, from handbags to luxury cars, customization is already common.

-At fashion label Prada (1913.HK), for example, customers can order tailor-made suits and travel bags with their initials.
-And on just two days this week, shoppers can customise a pair of shoes from the heels to the fabric at one of its London stores.
+At fashion label Prada, for example, customers can order tailor-made suits and travel bags with their initials.
+And on just two days this week, shoppers can customize a pair of shoes from the heels to the fabric at one of its London stores.

 But watchmakers have relied on limited editions to satisfy their clients' taste for rare objects.

-Now, however, they are cautiously entering the new segment, regarding customisation as one way to overcome the most serious slowdown in sales since the 2008 financial crisis.
+Now, however, they are cautiously entering the new segment, regarding customization as one way to overcome the most serious slowdown in sales since the 2008 financial crisis.

 "Customers will pay more if they feel a stronger emotional link to the product," said Bernstein analyst Mario Ortelli.